 The proportion of pupils at age-related expectations is increasing year-on-year for all year groups.
+Pupils have closed attainment gaps created by period of school closure due to Covid.

-Since September 2017, pupils are more fluidly grouped and challenged, based on each teachers' ongoing, short-term assessments.
-Pupils are no longer referred to as being in a colour group or sat in such groups.
-This action research follows John Hattie's work on visible learning and is aimed at encouraging a 'can-do' attitude, higher levels of self esteem and self-efficacy and a general raising of expectations from all stakeholders, including the children of themselves.
+Pupils at WPPA are 'fluidly' grouped and challenged, based on each teachers' on-going, short-term assessments.
+The focus on developing each child's 'growth mindset' is aimed at encouraging a 'can-do' attitude, higher levels of self esteem and self-efficacy and a general raising of expectations from all stakeholders, including the children themselves.
 Children complete differentiated learning and are supported with the appropriate resources as necessary.

 Children are increasingly choosing the pitch of their learning independently and this has improved attainment, with children consistently challenging themselves.
-Teaching is more 'fluid' with many more small steps of progress evident in lessons than previously - adopting an approach of moving learning quickly on within a lesson as is required rather than on waiting until the next lesson.
+Teaching is 'fluid' with many more small steps of progress evident in lessons than previously - Teacher sequence learning opportunities effectively and adopting an approach of moving learning quickly on within a mastery approach.

 Feedback is consistently good.
 Lesson observation and work monitoring shows teachers give clear points to pupils to improve and the teachers follow them up.
-Pupils say they understand teachers' feedback and find them useful.
+Pupils say they understand teachers' feedback and find it useful.
 Pupils learn from their mistakes and are not afraid to 'have a go'.
-Ongoing work is taking place to broaden our definition of feedback beyond written marking.
-Staff trialled strategies in this regard- focusing on the most effective use of teachers' time.
-Results showed that time was being better spent giving high quality verbal feedback, on discussing outcomes with year group colleagues and adjusting planning for subsequent lessons than on lengthy written marking.
-The revised WPPA feedback policy implemented in September 2018.
+We have progressed our definition of feedback beyond written marking and teachers now focus on giving high quality verbal feedback, on discussing outcomes with year group colleagues and adjusting planning for subsequent lessons than on lengthy written marking.